geodynamics/pylith/docs/developer/debugging/fields.md

 Turning on this type of output is usually done by activating debug journals via command line arguments.

 Viewing a field will print the subfield metadata, the layout of the field, and the field values.
-See {ref}`sec-developer-petsc-section` for how to interpret the layout of a field.
+See {ref}`sec-developer-pylith-field` for how to interpret the layout of a field.

 ```{code-block} console
 ---